richardcavell/6809-strlen/Test suite/Readme.txt

 To use the test suite on XRoar:

   1. Type "make xroar" on your computer
-  2. Type RUN "TEST"   on the emulated Coco computer

 To use the test suite on MAME:

   1. Type "make mame"  on your computer
-  2. Type RUN "TEST"   on the emulated Coco computer

 In order to use the test suite, you will need one of: